reggiev/jenkins-application/README.md

 1. Create a project folder named `reliability-toolkit`
 2. Clone `jenkins-repository`, `elastic-applications`, and `elastic-configurations` to the project folder
 3. Create two namespaces, one for test (test-elastic-system), another for primary (elastic-system)
+4. Copy the relevant Kubernetes config files to jenkins-application/conf/<env>-kube.config
-4. Edit conf/secrets.properties file with your credentials and other settings
+5. Edit conf/secrets.properties file with your credentials and other settings
-5. Run 'ansible-playbook setup-jenkins.yaml'
+6. Run 'ansible-playbook setup-jenkins.yaml'
-6. Jenkins will be automatically configured with the project pipelines and triggers
+7. Jenkins will be automatically configured with the project pipelines and triggers
-7. Access Jenkins in browser with address localhost:8080
+8. Access Jenkins in browser with address localhost:8080
-8. Login using jenkins_user and jenkins_password specified in conf/secrets.properties
+9. Login using jenkins_user and jenkins_password specified in conf/secrets.properties

 ## Deploying Containerized Elastic Applications
 1. Follow the steps in the `jenkins-application` repository to run containerized Jenkins